-We welcome you to the webpage of the St. Petersburg Magnificat Chapter.
+We welcome you to the web page of the Mary Immaculate Magnificat Chapter of St. Petersburg, FL.
 These are exciting times that we live in.
 Magnificat began in 1981 for such a time as this.
 There are now over 100 chapters throughout the United States and its territories, and in many foreign countries.

-Mass will be celebrated at 8:00 am in the church.
+Mass will be held in the chapel at 8:15 am

 Personal Prayer ministry is available after the meal by the Magnificat Service Team.

 Religious books and CD’s are available for purchase after the meal.

 Since the day is designed to speak to the hearts of women, free of distractions, it is respectfully requested that young children under the age of 14 not be in attendance.
 ADULT DAUGHTERS AND GRANDDAUGHTERS ARE WELCOME!